 Think of bonus depreciation as a significant tax deduction you can take upfront.
 Instead of spreading the deduction for certain assets over several years, this rule allows you to write off a large percentage of the cost in the very first year the property is placed in service.
 In recent years, investors could deduct 100% of the cost of qualifying property, which provided a massive immediate reduction in their tax liability.
 This strategy is especially powerful for real estate investors who use a cost segregation study to identify property components with shorter recovery periods.
 By accelerating these deductions, you can significantly improve your cash flow right away, freeing up capital for your next investment or other business needs.

-How Bonus Depreciation Differs from the Standard Method
+How Bonus Depreciation Compares to the Standard Method

 With standard depreciation, a commercial building is typically depreciated over a lengthy 39-year period.
 This means you deduct a small fraction of the building’s value each year.
 Bonus depreciation completely changes this timeline for certain parts of your property.
 When a cost segregation study reclassifies components into 5, 7, or 15-year property, those assets become eligible for bonus depreciation.
 This allows you to take a large portion of their cost as a first-year deduction, rather than waiting years.
 Once you take the bonus depreciation, the asset’s remaining value is then depreciated over its normal schedule.
 It’s a strategic way to front-load your tax savings, which is a stark contrast to the slow drip of standard depreciation.